WSMorrison/Hard_Parkers/TEST.md

     - Fixed the code.
 10. Admin panel showed Socials, Social Tokens, and Sites which are unused.
     - Troubleshooting found these could be excluded in the project level urls.py.
-    - Added code to import the appropriate objects, and added admin.site.unregister() with the appropriate objects.
+    - Added code to import the appropriate objects, and added <code>admin.site.unregister()</code> with the appropriate objects.
 11. Attendee list would return an error instead of the page.
-    - Troubleshooting found event.attendee() would not return a list.
+    - Troubleshooting found <code>event.attendee()</code> would not return a list.
-    - Replaced with event.attendee.all() to return a list.
+    - Replaced with <code>event.attendee.all()</code> to return a list.
 12. Attendee list page listed attendees in order of signup, which is essentially arbitrary and would be useless to an organizer.
     - Troubleshooting found that it would be simple to list attendees in alphabetical order.
-    - Added .order_by('username') to AttendeeList view.
+    - Added <code>.order_by('username')</code> to AttendeeList view.
-13. Representative user manual testing found that using a mobile Google Maps app generates a different share link than desktop site, preventing the url from being accepted in the event forms.
+13. Representative User manual testing found that using a mobile Google Maps app generates a different share link than desktop site, preventing the url from being accepted in the event forms.
     - Troubleshooting found that the app link begins with 'https://maps.app.goo.gl/' instead of 'https://goo.gl/maps/'.
     - Added 'https://maps.app.goo.gl/' to custom validator.
+14. Representative user manual testing found that some special characters in the event name can prevent the URLs and views from working properly, returning error 500s.
+    - Troubleshooting found that the when the special characters were added to the URL in the browser, there were unexpected outcomes.
+    - Added RegexValidator to form.
+15. Representative User manual testing found that if a field in the form was invalid, the page would rerender without the form.
+    - Troubleshooting found that the render should return <code>{'edit_form': edit_form}</code> instead of <code>{'event_form': edit_form}</code>.
+    - Not entirely sure why it's not <code>'event_form'</code> but ok.

 #### Unfixed Bugs: